 Living with Bears is urgently recommended by the thousands of ‘problem’ (victimized) bears that needlessly die each year in North America.
 This insightful, well researched and witty book will guide and inspire humans to live in greater harmony with bears. – Steve Herrero, author of Bear Attacks: Their Causes and Avoidance

 With over 900,000 black bears roaming North America today, people from Florida to British Columbia are encountering bears more often, and as a result, human-bear conflicts are on the rise.
 Colorado author Linda Masterson dispels myths, replaces fear with respect, and lays the foundation for improving human-black bear relations with an inside look at the fascinating world of these highly intelligent, adaptable and resourceful animals.
-See overview and sample pages here.
+View contents here.

 Wholesale cost is $12-$14.40 US (depending on quantity).
 Shipping costs are extra.
 Suggested retail is $24 US.